Teacher-Led Inclusive Practice

 4. To enable cross-collaboration with teachers/professionals at other school sites to strengthen support systems and enrich practice.

-This program will introduce you to the tenets of Disability Studies in Education, help deepen your understanding of asset-based teaching practices for supporting students with disabilities in inclusive classrooms, and support you to become a leader in your own school communities.
-You will reflect on your teaching practices, assess your school's practice, learn how cultural and social contexts influence students' achievement and behavior, and create support networks for colleagues.
-You learn to distinguish between medical and social models of disability, to use cultural reciprocity ad Universal Design for Learning, to plan a "Beyond Awareness" event, and create a plan for sharing your knowledge with colleagues.
+This program will introduce you to anti- ableist teaching practices, the tenets of Disability Studies in Education, help deepen your understanding of asset- based teaching practices for supporting students with disabilities in inclusive classrooms, and support you to become a leader in your own school communities.
+You will reflect on your teaching practices, assess your school’s practice, learn how cultural and social contexts influence students’ achievement and behavior, and create support networks for colleagues.
+You will learn to distinguish between medical and social models of disability, to use cultural reciprocity and Universal Design for Learning, to plan a “Beyond Awareness” event, and create a plan for sharing your knowledge with colleagues.

 Course Details